LibertyAces/BitSwanPump/doc/source/examples/connectionES/connectionES.rst

 - `doctype` : type of the document, default is `_doc`

-For more information visit our quickstart to using configs <link TODO>
+For more information visit our quickstart to using configs: :ref:`config`.

 Code example
 ^^^^^^^^^^^^